aptech/docs/docs/CR-cdfTruncNorm.rst

     :return p: the probability density
         of the cumulative distribution over the interval from *l_lim* to *u_lim*.

-    :type p: scalar or NxK matrix or N-dimensional array
+    :rtype p: scalar or NxK matrix or N-dimensional array

 Examples
 ----------------